uwspstar/Side-Projects/Java/Java数据结构和算法/readme.md

 - https://www.youtube.com/watch?v=mAzpiaiL8lk&list=PLmOn9nNkQxJFvyhDYx0ya4F75uTtUHA_f&index=27

 ---

 ### Set vs HashSet vs TreeSet in Java

 - https://www.tutorialspoint.com/set-vs-hashset-vs-treeset-in-java

 ---

 - A Set is a generic set of values with no duplicate elements.
 - A TreeSet is a set where the elements are sorted.

 - A HashSet is a set where the elements are not sorted or ordered.
 It is faster than a TreeSet.
 The HashSet is an implementation of a Set.

 - Set is a parent interface of all set classes like TreeSet, HashSet, etc.

 ---

+### String.equals() vs "=="

+- String.equals() compares the content while == checks whether the references are pointing to the same object or not.